Bancha/BanchaBasic/README.md

 [![Build Status](https://travis-ci.org/Bancha/Bancha.png)](https://travis-ci.org/Bancha/Bancha)

 This is the composer build of Bancha Basic, only releases are pushed to this repository.
-For mroe information see http://bancha.io
+For more information see http://bancha.io
 ------------------------------

 Features